NorwegianGoat/analysis_gym_users_preferences/README.md

-# gym_customer_preferences_analysis
+# analysis_gym_users_preferences
-This project involved the analysis of gym preferences starting from the responses to a survey we carried out.
+This project involved the analysis of gym users' preferences starting from the responses to a survey we carried out.
 The total number of interviewees was of 136 gyms users.
 The main phases to investigate the preferences consisted in:

 1. the creation of a survey with behavioural and endogenous questions;